Storm Water Management Model (SWMM)

 - nonlinear reservoir routing of overland flow, and

-- runoff reduction via Low Impact Development (LID) controls.
+- runoff reduction via LID controls.

 Spatial variability in all of these processes is achieved by dividing a study area into a collection of smaller, homogeneous sub catchment areas.
 Each of the areas contains its own fraction of pervious and impervious sub-areas.
-Overland flow can be routed between sub-areas, between sub catchments, or between entry points of a drainage system.
+Overland flow can be routed between sub-areas, between sub-catchments, or between entry points of a drainage system.

 SWMM contains a flexible set of hydraulic modeling capabilities used to route runoff and external inflows through the drainage system network of pipes, channels, storage/treatment units and diversion structures.
 These include the ability to